PennDesign understands the power of architecture to create a better world. So does PennDesign alumna Lori Kanter Tritsch, GAr’85, PAR’16.

 CELEBRATING DESIGN LEADERS

-The Medal and Prize will be presented on October 15th in New York City at the kickoff event for Lead by Design: The Campaign for PennDesign.
+The Medal and Prize were presented on October 15 in New York City at the kickoff event for Lead by Design: The Campaign for PennDesign.
 Lead by Design’s $52-million goal will help advance the School’s priorities—student and faculty support, facilities and spaces, and centers and programs.